mjs2600/maryjane/source/research-summary.html.md

 #Research

-##Pump-probe spectroscopy quantifies molecules by utilizing differences in their physical dynamics, with applications in:
+##Pump-probe spectroscopy quantifies molecules using differences in their physical dynamics, with applications in:

 ### Biology – melanin spectroscopy can differentiate cell types